-This signifies the need for efficient training for the overall growth of employees and in turn of the organisation.
+This signifies the need for effective training for the overall growth of employees and in turn of the organization.
 Investing time and resources in training shows that you care about the growth of your team.
 A report published by European Center for Research Training and Development UK suggests a strong positive relationship between training and development of employees and performance.
 Employees with the mindset that they have growth opportunities within the company are more likely to stay longer.
 Also, it helps in breaking the ice amongst team members as they attend training in groups.

 Engage in Team Bonding Activities

 Invite your team members for fun activities or some brainstorming sessions periodically.
-If possible, plan a small outing with all employees, a practice followed by American Express as well Facebook Inc. arranges several extracurricular activities for its employees like printmaking, stamping and woodworking.
+If possible, plan a small outing with all employees, a practice followed by American Express as well Facebook Inc. arranges several extracurricular activities for its employees like printmaking, stamping, and woodworking.
 Doing so helps your team to work better together along with giving them a brief respite from their hectic schedule.
-Companies are emphasising in an employee-centric culture at the workplace.
+Companies are emphasizing in an employee-centric culture at the workplace.
 Culture is typically designed in an ad hoc way around random perks like gourmet meals or karaoke Fridays.

 Small activities like inviting a yoga trainer to the office at times or some motivational speaker can refresh them from their work and bring in positivity at the same time.
 You can consider setting aside some budget for team activities and help your team grow creatively and cognitively.
-CEO of MyCorporation, Deborah Sweeney quotes, “We bring in food regularly, we do fun events throughout the week (messages, contests, we have theme days, etc.).
+CEO of MyCorporation, Deborah Sweeney quotes, “We bring in food regularly, we do fun events throughout the week (messages, contests, we have these days, etc.).
 We also set goals and when we achieve them, we do fun parties and giveaways.”

 A 700 person survey conducted in Britain by the Social Market Foundation and the University of Warwick suggested that a 10-minute comedy clip shown during work increased productivity by an average of 12%.
 After all, taking care of employees means taking care of your business.